medusajs/medusa/docs/content/development/entities/migrations/create.md

 ---
-description: 'Learn how to create a migration in the Medusa backend.
+description: 'Learn how to create a migration in Medusa.
 This guide explains how to write and run migrations.'
 addHowToData: true
 ---

 # How to Create Migrations

-In this document, you’ll learn how to create a [Migration](./overview.md) using [Typeorm](https://typeorm.io) on your Medusa backend.
+In this document, you’ll learn how to create a [Migration](./overview.mdx) using [Typeorm](https://typeorm.io) in Medusa.

 ## Create Migration File